Deforestation in the Philippines: Deforestation after 1986

 Deforestation remained very high during the Corazon Aquino and Fidel V. Ramos administrations despite tree planting efforts due to corruption and inefficiency in the government agencies involved.

 According to Global Forest Watch, from 2001 to 2020, most of the loss of forest cover in the Philippines took place in Palawan.
 Other provinces that have lost significant forest cover are Agusan del Sur, Zamboanga del Norte, Davao Oriental, and Quezon Province.

 Causes

+According to the World Research Institute's review on global forests, there is an estimated 4.1 million hectares (Mha) drop in forest in the year 2022.
+This resulted in 2.7 billion tons of carbon dioxide emissions, making it equal to the yearly emissions in India.
+Moreover, based on the global Forest Watch's current data, the years 2001 to 2024 have lost 520 million hectares of trees, resulting in a 13% decline in global tree cover, leading to 220 billion tons of carbon dioxide emissions.

+Similarly, a total of 1.42 million hectares of trees vanished in the Philippines from 2001 to 2022.
+Mainly due to urbanization in cities and provinces.
+It reflects the 7.6% decline in the country’s overall tree cover of roughly 18.684 million hectares, which also adds to 848 metric tons of carbon dioxide emissions.

+Based on the 2022 Philippine Forestry Statistics, the Philippines has over 7.22 million hectares of forest or 24.07% of the country’s land mass.
+This is significantly lower than the 17.8 million hectares of forest recorded in 1934.

 Government policies

 According to scholar Jessica Mathews, short-sighted policies by the Filipino government have contributed to the high rate of deforestation: